On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound for Graph TSP

-Next, we show that this tour is still $k$-optimal.
-For every tour and non-tour edge in the $k$-move we replace it by the corresponding walk according to $W$ possibly with connecting edges and the shortest path, respectively.
-We also call these edges \emph{tour} and \emph{non-tour} edges, respectively.
-The union of these edges is a closed walk.
-Next, we claim that every connecting edge $\{v_i,v_{i+1}\}$ occurs at least as often as non-tour edges than as tour edges.
-Assume the contrary, since the edges of the $k$-move have to cross the cut between $v_i$ and $v_{i+1}$ even times, it has to contain $\{v_i,v_{i+1}\}$ twice as tour edge but not as non-tour edge.
-But then after performing the $k$-move the tour is not connected between $v_i$ and $v_{i+1}$ anymore.
-Hence, the total cost of non-tour connecting edges is less or equal to that of the tour connecting edges.
-Moreover, the alternating cycle splits into a union of cycles such that each of them only uses edges in one copy $G'_{j}$ of $G'$ for some $j\in\{1,\dots, a\}$ or connecting edges.
-Thus, there is a cycle with positive gain shorter than $2kf$ in some $G'_j$.
-We get a contradiction by transforming this cycle to $G$ similar as in the proof of Lemma \ref{k optimal graph} contradicting its girth.
+Next, we show that $T'$ is still $k$-optimal.
+Assume that there is an improving $k$-move and applying it results in a shorter tour $T''$.
+For every tour edge in the $k$-move we replace it by the corresponding walk according to $W$ possibly connected by connecting edges between different copies.
+For every non-tour edge in the $k$-move we replace it by the shortest path in $G'_{a,b}$, respectively.
+We call these edges \emph{tour}-$W$-edges and \emph{non-tour}-$G'_{a,b}$-edges, respectively.
+Note that by construction $T'$ crosses the cut beween $v_i$ and $v_{i+1}$ twice for all $i$.
+As the new tour $T''$ has to cross these cuts an even number of times, it has to cross it at least twice.
+That means that the multiset of tour-$W$-edges does not contain any connecting edge and the multiset of non-tour-$G'_{a,b}$-edges contains each connecting edge an even number of times.
+Thus, we can split the union of the tour-$W$-edges and the non-tour-$G'_{a,b}$-edges into a union of cycles (not necessarily alternating) such that each of them either only contains edges in one copy of $G'_{j}$ or only connecting edges.
+As the multiset of tour-$W$-edges does not contain any connecting edge, there is a cycle with positive gain lying completely in a single copy $G'_j$.
+We get a contradiction to the girth of $G$ by transforming this cycle to $G$ similar to the proof of Lemma \ref{k optimal graph}.

 We choose $a,b$ such that $a\lvert V(G') \rvert+b=n$, $a\geq 1$ and $0\leq b<\lvert V(G') \rvert$ since $\lvert V(G') \rvert<2 \lvert V(G) \rvert \leq 4(2f)^{2kf}\leq n$.
 In this case $G'_{a,b}$ has $n$ vertices and the approximation ratio is at least